 Save your creativity for the body of the letter -- or better yet, for your writing.
 Stick with the standard business letter format.
 Unless you have letterhead, which is not necessary, type your address followed by the date.
-Space down a line and list the name, title, and address of the person you're writing.
+Space down a line and list the name, title, and address of the person to whom you are writing.

 For the salutation, avoid "To Whom It May Concern."
 These days, most editors are listed in the masthead on the journal's site: take five minutes to find a name.
-Even if you're not positive you have the right person, you'll look more professional for having tried, and the letter will be forwarded to the correct editor.
+Even if you are not positive you have the right person, you will look more professional for having tried, and the letter will be forwarded to the correct editor.

-If the journal prefers to be informed ahead of time about simultaneous submissions, address that issue briefly by saying something like, "I have submitted these to a few other publications and will let you know immediately if any are accepted elsewhere."
-And if you've been invited to re-submit, definitely remind the editor that he or she has seen your work before.
+If the journal prefers to be informed ahead of time about simultaneous submissions, address that issue briefly by saying, "I have submitted these to a few other publications and will let you know immediately if any are accepted elsewhere."
+If you have been invited to re-submit, remind the editor that he or she has seen your work before.

 Briefly introduce yourself to the editor.
 If you studied writing or have published before, state it here.
 If you haven't, that's fine, too.
-You just want to provide a context for what they're about to read.
+You just want to provide context for what they are about to read.

 Keep in mind that many editors use this paragraph for the "Contributors' Notes" at the end of the journal, so think in terms of what you'd like listed at the back.
 You can look at some journals to see what other writers have to say about themselves.

-Finally, be sure to include a SASE for a response.
-(It's perfectly acceptable to fold the SASE in three so that it will fit easily.)
+Finally, for hard copy by mail submissions, be sure to include a stamped, addressed envelope (SASE) for a response.
+(It is perfectly acceptable to fold the SASE in three so that it will fit easily.)
 To save postage, you might also request that they not return your story to you, writing in a postscript: "Please recycle this story rather than returning it to me."